-We find that the optimal constellation mode varies across all eight major tidal constituents and components.
-We show that ambiguity-free GPS+GLONASS solutions show a similar level of precision as GPS with ambiguities resolved (GPS AR), with

-- P_1 estimates using GPS+GLONASS showing improved precision and stability.
-The K_2 and K_1 constituents, which are known to be problematic in GPS solutions, are still unusable in GPS+GLONASS solutions, presumably due to the propagation of GPS related errors.
-The S2 constituent also cannot be reliably recovered with GPS+GLONASS as GLONASS shows dependency between the estimates and the chosen elevation cutoff angle.
-GPS-based estimates of S_2 show a constant bias in absolute residuals when ambiguity resolution is not implemented, but this is substantially reduced by resolving the ambiguities to integers.
-GLONASS-based estimates show a comparable level of performance to ambiguity-free GPS for M_2 , N_2 , O_1 , P_1 and - 370 Q_1 while showing improved results for K_2 and K_1 .
+We show that ambiguity-free GPS+GLONASS solutions show a similar level of precision as GPS with ambiguities resolved (GPS AR), with P_1 estimates using GPS+GLONASS showing improved precision and stability.
+The K_2 and K_1 constituents, which are known to be problematic in GPS solutions, are still unusable in GPS+GLONASS solutions, due to propagation of GPS related errors.
+The S_2 constituent also cannot be reliably recovered with GPS+GLONASS as GLONASS shows dependency between estimates and elevation cutoff angle.
+GPS-based estimates of S_2 show a constant bias when ambiguity resolution is not implemented, but this is removed by resolving the ambiguities to integers.
+GLONASS-based estimates show a comparable level of performance to ambiguity-free GPS for M_2 , N_2 , O_1 , P_1 and Q_1 while showing improved results for K_2 and K_1 .